-These proxy materials are provided in connection with the solicitation of proxies by the Board of Directors of FormFactor, Inc., a Delaware corporation, with respect to the 2004 Annual Meeting of Stockholders to be held at our offices located at 2020 Research Drive, Livermore, California, on Thursday, May 13, 2004, at 3:00 p.m., Pacific Daylight Time, and at any adjournment or postponement of the Annual Meeting.
+These proxy materials are provided in connection with the solicitation of proxies by the Board of Directors of FormFactor, Inc., a Delaware corporation, with respect to the 2005 Annual Meeting of Stockholders to be held at our offices located at 7005 Southfront Road, Livermore, California, on Thursday, May 19, 2005, at 3:00 p.m., Pacific Daylight Time, and at any adjournment or postponement of the Annual Meeting.

-We are sending this Proxy Statement and the accompanying proxy to our stockholders on or about April 22, 2004.
-Our Annual Report for the fiscal year ended December 27, 2003 will be included in the mailing of this Proxy Statement to our stockholders.
+This Proxy Statement and the accompanying proxy card were first mailed to our stockholders on or about April 25, 2005.
+Our Annual Report on Form 10-K for the fiscal year ended December 25, 2004 was enclosed with this Proxy Statement in such mailing.